-The effectiveness of the Audit and Scrutiny Committee was reviewed at the Audit and Scrutiny Committee of 18 August 2020.
-This was done using the self-assessment checklist in the Audit Committees: Practical Guidance for Local Authorities and Police (2013 Editian).
-The Cammittee will also review the implementation of recommendations contained in both internal and external audit reports.
-The delay in self-assessment and audit recommendation review was as a result of Covid-19's impact on Committee's schedule.
+The effectiveness of the Audit and Scrutiny Committee was reviewed at the Audit and Scrutiny Committee on 22nd June 2021.
+This is done using the self-assessment checklist in the Audit Committees: Practical Guidance for Local Authorities and Police (2013 Edition).
+The Committee will also review the implementation of recommendations contained in both internal and external audit reports.